LingAdeu/dynamic-pricing-model/README.md

 ## Content
     .
     ├── README.md               <- The top-level README for using this project.
     ├── data
+    │   └── dynamic_pricing.csv
+    ├── model
+    │   └── final_model.pkl
+    ├── notebook
-    ├── notebook.ipynb           <- The Jupyter notebook to run and explain the code.
+    │   └── notebook.ipynb    <- The Jupyter notebook to build the model.
     └── requirements.txt      <- The requirements file for reproducing the environment.

 ## Feedback
 If there are any questions or suggestions for improvements, feel free to contact me here: